Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Spectacular sunrises and sunsets

-If you’re looking for endless green meadows and Mediterranean forests, the Cavalls del Vent has you covered!
+If you’re looking for endless green meadows and Mediterranean forests, Cavalls del Vent has you covered!
 With over 80 km of track, the circular route connects 8 mountain huts in the Cadí-Moixeró Natural Park, about 2 hours north of Barcelona.

 The route’s name, which translates as “Horses of the Wind”, comes from the Himalayan prayer flag named Lung-Ta (Wind Horse).